Source: Cowboys will release cornerback Orlando Scandrick

-The Dallas Cowboys have informed cornerback Orlando Scandrick?he will be released, a source told ESPN's Josina Anderson.
+The Dallas Cowboys have informed cornerback Orlando Scandrick?that he will be released, a source told ESPN's Josina Anderson.

 Scandrick had requested his release from the team.